mendix/docs/content/en/docs/refguide7/desktop-modeler/consistency-errors/consistency-errors-navigation.md

 For example, you have created a menu item called **Program** for a **Responsive** [profile](/refguide7/navigation-profile/).
 This menu item opens the **Program** page.
 However, the **Program** page has a data view on it and expects a *ProgramItem* object to be passed to it, so that it can show the program details of a specific *ProgramItem* on the page.
 As a result, you get a consistency error, as no object is passed to this page from the navigation.

-{{< figure src="/attachments/refguide7/desktop-modeler/consistency-errors/consistency-errors-navigation/dm-page-expects-an-object-error.png" alt="Scheme Showing the Menu Item Error" >}}
+{{< figure src="/attachments/refguide7/desktop-modeler/consistency-errors/consistency-errors-navigation/dm-page-expects-an-object-error.png" alt="Scheme Showing the Menu Item Error" class="no-border" >}}

 To fix the error, you can create an object and pass it to the page.
 Do the following: